yongxin1991/pre-interview-test-answer/Readme.txt

 #Edit by Python 2.7.12
 #Need Dependance PyRTF-0.45 and pyth-0.6.0 for WordsRTF.RTF document operation
 #choice 4 needs 6 to 7 seconds to search the WordsRTF.RTF file
+#To use tihs program, downloal the file and uncompress
+#then use cmd (for Windows) enter the file directory and key in answer.py in cmd
+#then follow the instruction of the program